idun-corp/docs/ProptechOS-Service-Object/README.md

 ### Route

-Routes provide the ability to specify which service objects should be dispatched by selected dispatchers.
+Routes provide the ability to specify which service objects should be dispatched by selected dispatchers and under what conditions (when it is created, modified or deleted).
 Therefore, the dispatcher itself is configured once with required/sensitive information, and then routing is responsible for leveraging how many service objects should be dispatched.
 Routing can be updated multiple times without the need to re-configure dispatcher information.

 ### Dispatcher